gvtz10/gvtz10/README.md

-Im a recent graduate of the University of Rochester looking for work as a Data Analyst or Data Scientist.
+Im a recent graduate of the University of Rochester looking for work as a Data Analyst, Data Scientist, or Software Engineer.

 ---